Emanant and emergent symmetry-topological-order from low-energy spectrum: representation of SPT and its connection to Spin Chain

-$\Z_2^z$ and $\Z_2^x$ are subgroup of spin-SO(3), in particular they are the $\pi$-rotation about the $z$ and $x$ axis. $\Z_2^{yt}$ is the combination of translation $T$ and $\Z_2^y$.
-The advantage of grouping symmetries this way is that, the three $\Z_2$s are related by the $SO(4)$ symmetry, as well as an automorphism of $\eD(D_8)$:
+Here, $\Z_2^z$ and $\Z_2^x$ are subgroup of $SO(3)$ spin-rotation symmetry, i.e., the $\pi$-rotations around the $z$ and $x$ axis.
+The subgroup $\Z_2^{yt}$ is the combination of translation $T$ and $\Z_2^y$, the $\pi$-rotation around $y$ axis.
+The advantage of grouping symmetries this way is that, the three $\Z_2$ subgroups are related by the $SO(4)$ symmetry, as well as an automorphism of quantum double $\eD(D_8)$:

-In other words, the $\Z_2^z$, $\Z_2^x$, and $\Z_2^{yt}$ symmetry transformation correspond to the symmetry-defects $\aX ,\aZ ,\aV$.
-We remark that there is no ``self-anomaly" of these $\Z_2$s, but there is type III mixed anomaly between them.
-If we view translation $T$ as a $\Z_2$ symmetry, it will have self-anomaly, as it plays the same role as the $\Z_2$ in CZX model.
+In other words, the $\Z_2^z$, $\Z_2^x$, and $\Z_2^{yt}$ symmetry transformations correspond to the symmetry-defects $\aX ,\aZ ,\aV$.
+We remark that each of these $\Z_2$ subgroups are non-anomalous, but there is type-III mixed anomaly between them.
+If we view translation $T$ as a $\Z_2$ symmetry, it will have self-anomaly, as it plays the same role as the $\Z_2$ symmetry in the CZX model.